Who we are:

 Professionally, I started my career in social care and then made the transition to education and became a teacher, coach and mentor.
 I have taught children and adults of all ages and have specialised in supporting people with special educational needs and English Speakers of Other Languages.
 I am currently a strategic advisor.

 I met Jemma through the Ladies Working Dog Group and found someone that shared my love and interest in dogs.
-We both completed a dog behavioural training course with Robert Alleyne’s Canine Instructor Academy and with our combined skill base it was a no brainer to embark on a new venture together…Whistle and Wag was born.
+We both completed a canine behavioural training course with Robert Alleyne’s Canine Instructor Academy and with our combined skill base it was a no brainer to embark on a new venture together…Whistle and Wag was born.

-Spaniel Training Suffolk
+dog Training Suffolk

 Nicci and Purdey have taken part in agility, canicross and scentwork together.
 Nicci is an accredited scentwork handler.
-She also works Purdey as a beating and picking up dog on local shoots and is currently training her new addition, Cosmo, to take up the mantle.
+She also works Purdey as a beating and pickingup-dog on local shoots and is currently training her new addition, Cosmo, to take up the mantle.

 For Nicci, owning and training dogs are more than a hobby, they are a way of life.
 Training dogs helps us to grow and learn more about ourselves; what drives us and what limitations we put on ourselves.